luketpeterson/atomspace-bootstrap-guide/contents/03_atomese_programming.rst

 So now the :code:`StateLink` belonging to :scheme:`(PredicateNode "conditional_result")` points to :scheme:`(ConceptNode "Yes")`.

 .. note:: :code:`TrueLink` and its mirror-twin :code:`FalseLink` are atoms that always evaluate to true (or false).
-As used above, it's equivalent to saying "if (true)", and thus it gives me a concise way to demonstrate the behavior of the :code:`CondLink` atom.
+As used above, it's equivalent to saying "if (true)" in another language, and thus it gives me a concise way to demonstrate the behavior of the :code:`CondLink` atom.

-This appears fairly simple but there is a lot going on here, and some of it is subtle and non-obvious.
+This :code:`PutLink` expression appears fairly simple but there is a lot going on here, and some of it is subtle and non-obvious.
-Understanding :code:`PutLink` is critical to internalizing a key Atomspace concept, i.e. learning how to think about atoms that represent data vs. atoms that represent transformations and operations that can affect data.
+Understanding :code:`PutLink` is critical to internalizing a key Atomspace concept, i.e. learning how to think about atoms that represent data vs. atoms that represent transformations and operations that can affect the data.

 Remember both kinds of atoms live in the Atomspace, and there isn't a simple rule about whether an atom is "data" or it's "code".
 Often it can feel like everything is all mixed together.
 This is a source of tremendous flexibility, but remember, with great power comes great responsibility ;-)